aws-deadline/deadline-cloud-worker-agent/README.md

 ## Overview

-The DeadlineWorkerAgent package contains the worker agent software that is installed on worker nodes to interact with Amazon Deadline Cloud and perform tasks.
+The DeadlineWorkerAgent package contains the worker agent software that is installed on worker nodes to interact with AWS Deadline Cloud and perform tasks.

 ## Security